appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 When the SET Recipient detects an error parsing, or authenticating a SET transmitted in a SET Transmission Request, the SET Recipient SHALL respond with an HTTP Response Status Code of 400 (Bad Request).
 The Content-Type header field of this response MUST be `"application/json"`, and the body MUST be a UTF-8 encoded JSON [RFC8259] object containing the following name/value pairs:

 `err`
-OPTIONAL.
+REQUIRED.
 The short reason why the API failed to process the request.
 (Not specific to any SETs, but usually indicate service level failure or processing error)

 `description`
 OPTIONAL.
 A UTF-8 string containing a human-readable description of the error that may provide additional diagnostic information.
 The exact content of this field is implementation specific.